Weidmuller Terminal Blocks in Reno, NV

 A replacement may look straightforward until the accessories do not match.
 Wrong jumpers, markers, end plates, partitions, or test points can slow down the job and create a new panel issue.
 ELS can help match the terminal block and accessory set before parts are ordered.

-• Processing and Packaging Controls: Packaging and processing lines need wiring that can be traced during maintenance, sanitation-related downtime, and equipment updates.
+• Food and Beverage Production: Packaging and processing lines need wiring that can be traced during maintenance, sanitation-related downtime, and equipment updates.
 Weidmuller terminal blocks help organize connections inside protected control panels.

-• Heavy Industry: Harsh-duty applications put pressure on control panels through vibration, dust, heat, and long service cycles.
+• Mining and Heavy Equipment: Harsh-duty applications put pressure on control panels through vibration, dust, heat, and long service cycles.
 Weidmuller terminal blocks help keep wiring paths clearer when maintenance work is needed.

-• Utilities and Infrastructure: Infrastructure control panels may support pumps, sensors, telemetry equipment, and control circuits spread across facilities or remote sites.
+• Pumps, Monitoring, and Telemetry: Infrastructure control panels may support pumps, sensors, telemetry equipment, and control circuits spread across facilities or remote sites.
 Terminal blocks help keep wiring easier to trace during maintenance.

 Confirm the terminal strip layout